-When you are deciding which universities to choose, check if they require the LNAT test this year.
-It changes from year to year, some opt out, some join the scheme, for example LSE now requires the LNAT for entry on 2019 whereas it didn’t in previous years.
+It’s important to check when you begin your applications which universities require the LNAT this year.
+It changes from year to year; some opt out and some join the scheme.
+For example, LSE introduced the LNAT as an entry requirement in 2019, whereas it didn’t in previous years.

 Most importantly, check the deadline dates for the LNAT for each of your universities of choice.
-If you are applying to Oxford, you need to complete the LNAT before October 20th, so book as soon as possible.
-You can start booking a date from the 1st of August for an exam date beginning the 1st of September.
+If you are applying to Oxford, you need to complete the LNAT before the end of October (though the exact date varies from year to year), so book as soon as possible.
+You can start booking a date from August for an exam date beginning in September.
 If you do not have your UCAS number when you book you can enter a series of zeros and then enter the correct number when you have it.

 Obtain practice papers from a range of different sources.
-Some sources (e.g. Arbitio) provide questions that are harder than the ones you are likely to do on the actual day of the LNAT, so this is a good preparation.
-You can use our free question bank to prepare for the LNAT.
+Some sources provide questions that are harder than the ones you are likely to do on the actual day of the LNAT, so this is a good preparation.
+You can use our LNAT question bank to practise completing the test in timed conditions.

 Read all the advice given about how to answer different styles of questions and how much time should be spent reading the passage and how much time should be spent answering the question.

-Always practice under timed conditions.
+Make sure to practise under timed conditions.
 There are 12 sections and you get 95 minutes for the exam so aim to spend 8 minutes on each.
-With practice, you will get better at judging the time.
+With practise, you will get better at judging the time.

-Remember regular practice is essential to do well in this section.
+Remember, regular practise is essential to do well in this section.

 Regularly read newspapers and magazines such as; The Times, Guardian, FT and the Economist.
 Obtain online subscriptions.
 These are often offered free in school or you can get them on trial periods for few months.
 Some newspapers don’t charge for their online editions.